denglingyun123/ESLPSO/README.md

 DOI: https://doi.org/10.1016/j.compind.2024.104209

-Before using the code of SAO to solve CEC2017 benchmarks, users should extract the file named "input_data.zip" first.
+Before using the code of ESLPSO to solve CEC2017 benchmarks, users should extract the file named "input_data.zip" first.